4uv/Roblox-Group-Ally-Sender/README.md

-# Roblox Group Ally Request System
+# Roblox Group Ally Request System (shoutout Claude)

 A Python application that automatically discovers and sends ally requests to Roblox groups using official Roblox APIs.